Dehumidification in Your Home

-Many allergy triggers like dust mites, mold and mildew all thrive in excessively humid environments.
+Many allergy triggers like dust mites, mould and mildew all thrive in excessively humid environments.
 This means that if you or your family members suffer from allergies or asthma, high humidity can make these conditions worse.

-In fact, if the allergens are particularly severe, even a normally healthy person can feel ill.
+In fact, if the allergens are particularly severe, even a normal healthy person can feel ill.
 Some symptoms to look out for include a stuffy nose, itchy and/or watery eyes.
 It can also cause sneezing, difficulty breathing, rashes, or a diminished immune system.

 These symptoms are all warnings that your home may be causing you illness.
 This dehumidification process is important in areas of your home with poor air circulation.
 Some of these areas are bathrooms, laundry rooms and basements.
 This is because these areas are often damp and can end up housing allergens and bacteria.

 Similar to the previous point, due to the mould and mildew caused by humidity, they create this musty smell in your home.
 With a reduction in humidity, your home will smell fresher and more inviting.

 Keep Pests at Bay

 Pests like spiders and cockroaches tend to prefer damp and moist environments.
 As a result, they end up gravitating towards them.
 Particularly, if you find that pests only appear in rooms that are prone to high humidity, it is likely that the humidity is the cause of your problem.
 If you have noticed many pests within an area, you might consider using a dehumidifier to discourage their visits.

 With high levels of humidity and moisture in your home, your house can end up encountering structural problems as time passes.
 The condensation ends up building up and with mildew and mould growth, the structure can start warping and deteriorating.